knative-extensions/container-freezer/README.md

 A standalone service for Knative to pause/unpause containers when request count drops to zero.

-**NOTE** It is highly recommended to disable agressive probing on your application when using the container-freezer.
+**NOTE** It is highly recommended to disable aggressive probing on your application when using the container-freezer.
 This can be done by setting `periodSeconds: 0` on your application's readiness probe.
 See [here](https://github.com/psschwei/sleeptalker/blob/main/sleeptalker.yaml#L14-L15) for an example.

 ## Installation